 We looked at over a dozen agencies in our review.
 Because small businesses suffer most from unpaid accounts and can’t really pay to collect, we focused on agencies with transparent pricing and no upfront fees.
 Our one exception was Rocket Receivables, which does charge a modest upfront fee but returns 100% of the balance of accounts it recovers.

 It was also important for us to choose agencies that used multiple channels to contact customers and didn’t just give up after a few tries.
-Agencies that specialized in either B2C or B2B collections and that offered custom solutions for each debtor also stood out.
+Agencies specializing in either B2C or B2B collections and offering custom solutions for each debtor also stood out.
 Finally, we liked agencies that also offered educational resources and customer support to help small businesses better manage accounts receivable and collections.